puppetlabs/puppet-docs/source/pe/3.7/razor_using.markdown

  2. Check the details of the policy with `razor policies centos-for-small` and look at the table of policies with `razor policies`.
-The order of the policy table is important since Razor goes through the table in order and applies the first matching policy to any node.
+The order of the policy table is important because Razor goes through the table in order and applies the first matching policy to any node.
 Your table only contains one policy so far, so order doesn't really matter yet.